coldmayo/Cool-Stuff-I-can-do/README.md

 # Literally anything in Python
-This will show you how to do stuff on Python
+This is were I do mini Python projects